 Best Gloves for Cross Country Skiing

 Gloves, or lobster claws if you’re stuck in a polar vortex, are one piece of ski garb that are highly personal.
-If the temperature is above 32 degrees Fahrenheit, I don’t even wear gloves.
+For example, if the temperature is above 32 degrees Fahrenheit, I don’t even wear gloves.
 If it’s raining I like one pair; if it’s below zero, I prefer another.
 Most skiers own several pairs of gloves for each potential weather situation.
-You will learn to prefer brands based on how things fit, how they strap (or if they strap), or how they’re cut.
-Here are five suggestions:

 The All-Around Best Gloves